Hawkey3s/School-Limerick-Poem/config/readme.txt

 2. make necessary changes in config/create.php and make sure that there's no database name "looney" exist in your database.

-3. run localhost/config/create.php, you should get "Tables have been created!".
+3. run localhost/config/create.php, you should get "Tables have been created!", there'll be one initial poem added to the table. the rating for that will be 3.

 4. now that the database and tables have been created,